LATEST

 Z.ai has launched ZCode, a free desktop tool built on its open-weights GLM-5.2, which beats GPT-5.5 on several coding benchmarks at a fraction of the cost.

-While the American labs trade blows over billion-dollar valuations and government access lists, a Chinese company has been quietly doing something that scares them more than any benchmark: giving a top-tier coding model away for free.
+While the American labs trade blows over billion-dollar valuations and government access lists, a Chinese company has been doing something that scares them more than any benchmark: giving a top-tier coding model away for free.

 Z.ai has launched ZCode, a free desktop coding tool for Mac, Windows and Linux built around its open-weights model GLM-5.2.
 The model itself arrived in mid-June under an MIT license, meaning anyone can download the weights from Hugging Face, run them on their own machines and fine-tune them without asking permission or paying a cent.

 This would be a footnote if the model were mediocre.
 It is not.
 GLM-5.2 is a 753-billion-parameter system that, on several long-horizon coding benchmarks, beats OpenAI's GPT-5.5, scoring 62.1 to GPT-5.5's 58.6 on the industry's SWE-bench Pro test, according to reporting from VentureBeat, and comes close to Anthropic's flagship Opus 4.8 on others.
-Independent reviewers have found it strong enough that it was briefly mistaken for a much larger Western model.

 And it is cheap.
 Where it is offered as a paid service, GLM-5.2 runs at roughly a sixth of the cost of comparable Western tools.
 Where it is offered as open weights, it runs at whatever your own hardware costs.
 For a developer or a company weighing a monthly bill against a free download that performs almost as well, that is a genuinely hard question.